M&M Cookies Recipe

 Tip: I do the same for cupcakes, I use a scooper to measure the batter for each one of the cupcakes.

 Roll each dough ball between your palms and place them in a baking sheet.
-You can use parchment paper to line you the baking sheet or you can use a silicone mat.
+You can use parchment paper to line the baking sheet or you can use a silicone mat.
 Love mine, I bought them originally to make macarons but since they fit perfectly on my baking sheets I just use them instead of cutting the parchment paper to size.

 Bake the cookies at 350 F for around 12 minutes.
 The oven I have is a convection oven.

-Once they are baked let them cool off in the baking sheet.
+Once they are baked let them cool off on the baking sheet.
 Once cooled, remove them and put them away in a pretty cookie holder.
 Or in a ziplock bag like I did… I do really want a pretty cookie jar 🏺.

 - 2 Cups Flour